n1ghtx0w1/n1ghtx0w1.github.io/_posts/2022-08-20-intro-offensive.md

 *For more information about getting started with Kali Linux in a vm visit [Kali inside VirtualBox (Guest VM)](https://www.kali.org/docs/virtualization/install-virtualbox-guest-vm/)*

->I immediately open a new browser tab and navigate to the machine's IP.
+>I immediately open a new browser tab and navigate to the machine's IP

 >You can find the machines IP below:

 <img align="center" src="https://raw.githubusercontent.com/n1ghtx0w1/intro-offensive-sec/main/find-ip.png" alt="find-ip" width="600" height="300">

->Copy and paste into your browser to observe the **FakeBank** website.
+>Copy and paste into your browser to observe the **FakeBank** website

 <img align="center" src="https://raw.githubusercontent.com/n1ghtx0w1/intro-offensive-sec/main/check-ip.png" alt="check-ip" width="600" height="300">